thetosy/object_detection/README.md

-# Deploying a Deep Learning model
+# Deploying an Object Detection model

 Utilizing FastAPI to deploy an object detection model